 If you want to learn how to fix your slice then you are in luck.
 I’ll cover what causes a sliced golf shot and simple drills to help you hit it straighter.

 A sliced ball goes left to right (for a right-handed player).
-But even worse, the shot loses distance as it’s moving sideways, instead of straight, and creating sidespin.
+The shot loses distance as it’s moving sideways, instead of straight, and creating sidespin.

 What Causes a Sliced Golf Shot?

 Like anything in golf, there is rarely one single thing causing a specific shot.
-But based on what we know about ball flight laws, the only reason you slice the ball is that the clubface is open at impact.
+But the only reason you slice the ball is that the clubface is open at impact.
 The key is to identify why your clubface is open (or wide open) at impact.